Neuromuscular TMJ Treatment Specialist in Miami Beach, and North Miami, FL

 For more information, call us or schedule an appointment online.
 We serve patients from Miami Beach FL, Greater Miami FL, Midtown FL, Miami Shores FL, Aventura FL, Wynwood FL, Little Haiti FL, Dodge Island FL, North Miami FL, and Pinewood FL.

+Do you have pain, facial tenderness, trouble chewing, or popping sounds when you eat?
+Neuromuscular dentists aim to reduce jaw pain so that the joint, muscles, and teeth can return to their normal positions.
 If you are dealing with TMJ disorder, Real Smile Dentistry can help.
 Dr. Nassery has worked with TMJ patients for the past 20 years.
 For more information, call us or schedule an appointment online.
+We have convenient locations in Miami Beach, FL, and North Miami, FL.

 Table of Contents: